 They are responsible for travel, food, own materials, and specialized tools.

 Applications are accepted online.
-They require all of the following to consider your application complete:
+In addition, they require all of the following to consider your application complete:

 Sculpture Space is unique in North America for its service to sculptors who come to Utica, NY to make new work.
 Artists-in-residence have access to specialized resources available in the Mohawk Valley to make sculpture on a scale which they otherwise might not afford, in a supportive environment conducive to experimentation.
 Work that is made and first seen in Utica is often exhibited in galleries, museums and sculpture parks worldwide.